BaBineBo/BoomRoom-frontend/README.md

 - ~~screen-state in theme (web, phone or tablet)~~
 - mobile-first navbar (hamburger menu)
 - ~~lazy image loader component~~
-- typography component
+- ~~typography component~~
 - ~~component for furniture~~
 - ~~component for rooms~~
-- form for new furniture
+- ~~form for new furniture~~
-- use formik for forms, try something new!
+- ~~use formik for forms, try something new!~~
 - mock room data in redux, change with queries to mock api calls (?)
 - get tests to run in precommit script
 - change background of rooms (like change wall-color, change the cards background)
-- change color theme, don't know what i was thinking
+- ~~change color theme, don't know what i was thinking~~
+- use perfectionist.dev for alphabetical sorting of everything
+- icons from react-icons ? on npm
+- tanstack-virtual for virtualization of lists
+- ~~create fullscreen-modal component~~
+- ~~create form for creating new furniture~~
+- gather all todos and fix them

 ## Kinda big todos so mock this